Examples for .NET

 - SDK initialization;LoginAs

-- sends a chat message to the user whose TrueConf ID is entered in the corresponding input field.
+- sends a chat message to the user whose TrueConf ID is entered in the appropriate input field.

-The UpdateConnectionState method utilizes the following property methods:
+The UpdateConnectionState method uses the following property methods:

 IsStarted

-(2) — the user is in a call or conference
+– checks if the client is in a call or conference.